Muhammad-MO/Project-1-About-Muhammad/README.md

 # Features
 The overall website's look is achieved as planned.
-Users are able to navigate to the different pages of the site and external links will open in a different tab Users will be able to see the color animation of the background pages changing into different shades of blue
+Users are able to navigate to the different pages of the site and external links will open in a different tab Users will be able to download a copy of the resume
+A favcion was implemented for the icon to appear on the browser

 # Features left to implement
-The website did not respond particularly well to iphone 6/7/8 and plus models particularly well and this will need to be further developed
+A form for users to send in their details could be implented in the near future Future coding projetcs can be uploaaded for potentiak employers to  access my coding skills

 # Testing
-The mouser over function turns opaque when moused over and the button changes color after being clicked.
+All links were tested and brought the user to an externa page

 The page was built with flexbox function in mind and works as intended

-The "My Favourite Website" section has links which will bring the user to 6 different websites when being clicked

 The page has a total of 4 seperate sections and the links work as intended

-The video played out accordingly on auto loop
+The youtubevideo played out accordingly

-The youtube video is able to be played
+The Resume is downloadable

 The website responded to different browser sizes